spboyer/angular-aspnetcore-workshop/docs/Labs/1-Create-Angular-WebAPI-Project.md

     </ItemGroup>
     ```
     >Note: Adding CLI tools via the Visual Studio dialog or cmd line currently doesn't work, since it will add as a library package rather than a tools package.
 1. Open a command prompt and navigate to the project directory.
-(The directory containing the `Startup.cs` file).
+(The directory containing the `.csproj` file).

 1. Run the following commands in the command prompt:
     ```console